-Job descriptions serve as more than a list of responsibilities and education background.
+Job descriptions serve as more than a list of responsibilities and educational background.
 Your company’s job description, is a marketing brochure, highlighting what it’s like to be an employee in your organization.
-When a company is rolling out a new product the marketing department works tirelessly to create materials that highlight the benefits of the product – pricing, problem solving, how it gives the buyer an “edge” or “leg up” in a competitive market.
-In addition, they strive to make the product alluring, unique and desirable.
-A marketing brochure that is lacking in visual appeal and substance, while incorporating an overabundance of clichés or jargon that have no relevance to the job, are not going to inspire your target audience to buy your product – in this case, the job.
+When a company is rolling out a new product the marketing department works tirelessly to create materials that highlight the benefits of the product – pricing, problem-solving, how it gives the buyer an “edge” or “leg up” in a competitive market.
+In addition, they strive to make the product alluring, unique, and desirable.
+A marketing brochure that is lacking in visual appeal and substance, while incorporating an overabundance of clichés or jargon that have no relevance to the job, is not going to inspire your target audience to buy your product – in this case, the job.
 During the recession, companies could get away with unengaging or dull descriptions.
 Those days are long gone!

 1. Make it alluring.
 According to Ken Sundheim, CEO of an executive search firm in New York, “Smart people don’t buy stupid products.”
 If you want smart, top quality candidates to apply to your posting, make the posting alluring.
 Anyone can write a list of requirements and expectations, but ask yourself this: Would I want to apply for the job I just described?
 Is there anything uniquely appealing in the description?
 If your answer is no, chances are your ideal candidate’s answer will be the same.
 Rather than the traditional heading “Responsibilities”, use “In this role, you will be able to … “ Instead of “Requirements” describe it as “You will be successful in this role if you…”